 PICS – Bhutan (all images from the country in one place)

 This article was the fourth from my visit to Bhutan.
 I flew in from Bangkok, spent seven days in Bhutan and then took a flight to Nepal for another week.
-The overall schedule is introduced in an article called The outline of a visit to the Himalayas.
+Read the introduction to the series in this article: The outline of a visit to the Himalayas.